apache/spark/docs/sql-programming-guide.md

 </div>

 ### Group Map
-Group map pandas UDFs are used with `groupBy().apply()` which implements the "split-apply-combine" pattern.
+Group map Pandas UDFs are used with `groupBy().apply()` which implements the "split-apply-combine" pattern.
 Split-apply-combine consists of three steps:
 * Split the data into groups by using `DataFrame.groupBy`.
 * Apply a function on each group.
 The input and output of the function are both `pandas.DataFrame`.
 The